 If A&P considers a case to be incomplete due to lack of adequate documentation for extenuating circumstances (e.g. illness), or insufficient information from the Advisor and/or GPC, the case may be tabled until receipt of the missing information.
 This will delay a decision for at least one month.
 Such delays may negatively impact the student’s ability to register for a particular semester, because registration is not allowed after the government reporting date (February 1, July 1, November 1).
 In such cases, the student will be withdrawn.
-Please note that requests for a LOA from students who require an extension to remain in their program will not be considered until an appeal has been submitted to and approved by A&P.
+Please note that requests for a LOA from students who require a PoS or an extension past MPD to remain in their program will not be considered until an extension appeal has been submitted to and approved by A&P.

 All decisions made by A&P will be communicated in a letter from the Chair of A&P to the student, and copied to the GPC, the GPA and in most cases, the Advisor.
 If the student receives a negative decision, they may request a re-evaluation of the A&P decision within 10 days if they have any new information or documentation that was not previously available to A&P. These procedures are outlined in the Appeals of Decisions section of the General Regulations (Chapter II) in the Graduate Calendar.
 The new documents must be submitted to the Graduate Records Officer.